AdobeDocs/campaign-standard.en/help/designing/using/designing-from-scratch.md

    ![](assets/des_carousel_fallback.png)

 The carousel component is not compatible with all email programs.
 Upload a fallback to display an image instead when the carousel is not supported in the email.

 >[!NOTE]
 >
 >The carousel component is compatible with the following email platforms: Apple Mail 7, Apple Mail 8, Outlook 2011 for Mac, Outlook 2016 for Mac, Mozilla Thunderbird, iPad and iPad mini iOS, iPhone iOS, Android, AOL (Chrome, Firefox and Safari).

-1. Select **[!UICONTROL Fallback view]** to display the fallback image in the Email Designer.

 **Related topics**: